Jacky1128/academic_homepage/content/post/getting-started/index.md

 ## Insterests & Attitude

-My research interests are within computer vision and deep learning.
+My research interests are within few-shot segmentation, metric learning and deep learning.
+I would love to do deeper research within general deep learning and AI+ in the future.
 As I go deeper, I have realized that novelties usually come from the exploration of details.
 Therefore, I set myself an academic goal of keeping those bells and whistles away and pursuing solid, mathematically interpretable deep learning research.
 Besides, I have planned to make explanations of  theoretical details of deep learning regularly on my academic blog.
 In my view, it is a testimony of my lifelong learning.
 However, to be honest, it is not realistic for me to do sound research whole-heartedly as an undergraduate these years.
 I am really grateful for the intern and visiting chances that make me live the life of being a pure researcher, which is also what I am eager for.
 Therefore, it is exactly the reseaon why I determined to apply for a PHD position directly.
 An opportunity to apply myself to deep learning research in a relatively pure research environment is what I am desired for.

 ## Schedules